-(1) Net Asset Value per Equity Share (in \mathfrak{F}) = Net Worth at the end of the year / Weighted number of equity shares outstanding at the end of the year.
+- (1) Net Asset Value per Equity Share (in $\aleph$ ) = Net Worth at the end of the year / Weighted number of equity shares outstanding at the end of the year. - (2) Issue Price per Equity Share will be determined on conclusion of the Book Building Process.